 To leave the lock screen and gain access to the phone, you’ll need to unlock it.
 Depending on which device you have, there could be different options for either One UI or Oxygen OS.
 However, there will be a lot of crossovers.

 Both Android skins offer plenty of ways for you to unlock the phone, including a PIN entry, a swipe pattern, a text password, and the very insecure face unlock (since Samsung and OnePlus have yet to roll out phones with 3D sensors on the front, this isn’t an advisable option).
 If you don’t care much about security, you can also choose to just swipe out of the lock screen or even deactivate it all together, as both skins have these options.

-Almost all newer Samsung and OnePlus devices also feature fingerprint scanners, whether they be under the display or elsewhere.
+Almost all newer Samsung and OnePlus devices also feature fingerprint scanners, whether under the display or elsewhere.
 This is also an option with One UI and Oxygen OS.

 In both skins, you can also choose how the lock screen is activated.
 For example, how fast after the display goes to sleep do you want the phone to lock itself?
 The default is five seconds, but you can make this shorter or longer.
 You can also choose whether or not hitting the power key (which will immediately put the screen to sleep) locks the device or not in both skins.